department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/corpus-christi-in-person/research-report.md

 # Hypotheses and Conclusions

 - Veterans who use pre-check-in are able to complete the required steps.
-  - UNKNOWN: We weren't able to talk to any Veterans who completed pre-check-in during this trip.
+  - NOT ENOUGH INFORMATION: We weren't able to talk to any Veterans who completed pre-check-in during this trip.
 - Veterans who complete pre-check-in realize that they’re still required to use check-in on the day of their appointment.
   - LIKELY FALSE: 13 staff members mentioned that Veterans don’t know the difference between pre-check-in and day of the appointment check-in.
 Most often Veterans assume that they are completely checked in, because they completed pre-check-in.
 - Completing the pre-check-in experience makes day-of check-in easier for Veterans since contact information, emergency contact information and next of kin information has been reviewed.
+  - NOT ENOUGH INFORMATION: Not enough information captured.
-5. When presented with an opportunity to check in via Spanish, Veterans may choose to check in using their preferred language.
+- When presented with an opportunity to check in via Spanish, Veterans may choose to check in using their preferred language.
+  - NOT ENOUGH INFORMATION: Not enough information captured.
-6. Check-in was easy to understand and used plain language for Spanish speakers.
+- Check-in was easy to understand and used plain language for Spanish speakers.
+  - NOT ENOUGH INFORMATION: Not enough information captured.
-7. MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
+- MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
+  - DEFINITELY FALSE: Even though there is a portion of Veterans who do not need MSAs assistance when using PCI.
+MSAs spend a lot of time troubleshooting PCI for Veterans.
-8. MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
+- MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
+  - DEFINITELY TRUE: No MSA forced Veterans to use mobile check-in.
-9. MSAs will have shorter lines of Veterans waiting to be checked in.
+- MSAs will have shorter lines of Veterans waiting to be checked in.
+  - LIKELY FALSE: MSAs reported that more Veterans are checking in with them now compared to before PCI's launch.
-10. MSAs are comfortable with troubleshooting error messages with Veterans and know how to clear appropriate review flags in VSE.
+- MSAs are comfortable with troubleshooting error messages with Veterans and know how to clear appropriate review flags in VSE.
+  - LIKELY FALSE: While staff often help troubleshoot; they aren't always sure what each error means.
+For instance, MSAs noticed Veterans coming to them, because they need to review their insurance.
+However, ICB won't have them listed.
-11. Veterans will indicate that check-in does not affect their care experience.
+- Veterans will indicate that check-in does not affect their care experience.
+  - MAYBE TRUE: We did not encouter any Veterans who had a negative experience with PCI or weren't able to go to MSAs if they received an error message when utilizing PCI.
-12. Veterans are able to use the check-in poster without friction.
+- Veterans are able to use the check-in poster without friction.
+  - DEFINITELY TRUE: All 16 participants, who attempted PIC, were able to use the check-in poster.
+Many had difficultly creating a new text message or scanning the QR code, but they understood what the poster was asking them to do.
-13. Veterans refer to the process as “check in” or “mobile check in.”
+- Veterans refer to the process as “check in” or “mobile check in.”
+  - NOT ENOUGH INFORMATION: Not enough information captured.
+However, some Veterans did describe it as "check-in."
-14. Veterans are called for their appointment once check-in is complete.
+- Veterans are called for their appointment once check-in is complete.
+  - SOMEWHAT TRUE: Veterans who we observed using mobile check-in were updated in VSE.
+However, we did hear from MSAs that some Veterans don't finish PCI completely, but think that they do.
+Therefore, they sit in the waiting room and staff are unaware that they are there.
-15. Veterans will indicate that the workflow in the travel reimbursement prototypes are optimal and that no required steps are missing.
+- Veterans will indicate that the workflow in the travel reimbursement prototypes are optimal and that no required steps are missing.
+  - NOT ENOUGH INFORMATION: Not enough information captured.
+We were unable to talk to Veterans about travel reimbursement during this trip.

 # Key Findings
 ## Insights into Usage Numbers